DavidToddMiller/gr-HighDataRate_Modem/README.md

                      CCSDS TT&C/Doppler Flowgraghs/Products

-JANUARY 2023 and NOVEMBER 2022 Update on CCSDS/TT&C/Doppler: Based on questions received at the 2022 GNU Radio Conference from the audience at the end of my talk, I have now included a CCSDS TT&C Flowgraph at low data rates for Phase Modulation (PM) with a subcarrier and Concatenated Coding (includes processing Doppler removal also via FFTs) that is used extensively by many space agencies:
+JANUARY-FEBRUARY 2023 Updates on CCSDS/TT&C/Doppler: Based on questions received at the 2022 GNU Radio Conference from the audience at the end of my talk, I have now included a CCSDS TT&C Flowgraph at low data rates for Phase Modulation (PM) with a subcarrier and Concatenated Coding (includes processing Doppler removal also via FFTs) that is used extensively by many space agencies:

-  - Simulation Flowgraph located in "examples/Doppler_And_CCSDS_TTC_Flowgraphs_LowRate" Folder on this site.
+  - "Simulation" Flowgraph located in "examples/Doppler_And_CCSDS_TTC_Flowgraphs_LowRate" Folder on this site.

-  - Future: Provide separate flowgraphs for Transmit and Receive when using dongles.
+  - New February 2023: Pluto/RTLSDR Dongle Pair (Actual Full Transmit/Receive RF Loop): Provided a single flowgraph for Transmit and Receive RF loop when using dongles.
+Transmit with Pluto Dongle and Receive with RTLSDR Dongle.
+Same as simulation flowgraph above except "Throttle" block replaced by "Pluto Sink" and "RTLSDR Source" blocks.

   - A few of the blocks are OOT blocks like CCSDS Reed-Solomon Encode/Decode in this gr-HighDataRate_Modem module (All blocks have stream interfaces (No message Blocks) for processing efficiency and stability).